PACTCare/Stars-Network/WHITEPAPER.md

   Starlog – Substrate
 </h3>

 Substrate is an open source framework by Parity Technologies to develop blockchains in rust.
 It can connect via so-called Bridges and Parachains to enable a future multichain network.
 This framework enables a diverse and scalable web, in which all kinds of distributed hosted applications use smart contracts or simple runtimes.
 Additionally, it includes upgradability right from the start, without the necessity of hard forks and makes use of the hybrid GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) and BABE (Blind Assignment for Blockchain Extension) consensus algorithm.
 BABE is the block production mechanism that determines the producer of new blocks.
-GRANDPA combines probabilistic, Proof-of-work-like finality with byzantine provable finality [\[12\]][12].
+GRANDPA combines probabilistic, Proof-of-Work-like finality with byzantine provable finality [\[12\]][12].
 In GRANDPA, validators vote for blocks at different heights.
 As soon as a block has more than 2/3 of the votes this block becomes part of the chain.
-If there are different parts of the chain, people follow the chain which has more then 2/3 of the vote, so in the image the chain on the bottom.
+If there are different parts of the chain, people follow the chain which has more than 2/3 of the vote, so in the image the chain on the bottom.

 <img src="https://github.com/PACTCare/Stars-Network/blob/master/images/grandpa.png" width="400px">